 Mr. Clogg has served as an executive in multiple industrial manufacturing/distribution businesses, growing the top line and improving bottom line results through a combination of organic growth, successful M&A integration, and financial management.
 Mike has led turnarounds as well as growth businesses.
 His background includes significant international experience and brand building.
 Prior to his role as President and COO of Industrial Parts Depot, Mr. Clogg served as a VP at Federal Mogul, was President of FP Diesel, a Fel-Pro company, and he currently serves on several mid-market advisory boards.
 Mike earned a B.A. in Marketing from Michigan State University.

 Dr. Collens is the CEO of Dimension Inx, a regenerative medicine company harnessing the power of a patented 3D-printing biomaterials platform.
 Previously, she was co-founder and CEO of UI LABS, a research and commercialization collaborative that launched MxD, the national digital manufacturing institute, and City Tech, a digital innovation hub for cities.
-She continues to serve as Chair of the Board of Directors of MxD.
+She continues to serve as Chair Emeritus of the Board of Directors of MxD.
 Dr. Collens spent her early career in venture capital and corporate finance, focusing on technology-based university spin-outs.
 She was a Principal with early-stage venture capital firms ARCH Development Partners and Midwest Venture Partners, and SVP of Sikich Investment Banking.
 As a graduate student, she co-founded SanoGene Therapeutics, an early-stage biotechnology company.
-She is a Governor-appointed member of the Illinois Innovation & Competitiveness Council and a member of World Business Chicago’s ChicagoNEXT Council of technology leaders, the Commercial Club of Chicago, and The Chicago Network.
+She is a member of World Business Chicago’s ChicagoNEXT Council of technology leaders, the Commercial Club of Chicago, and The Chicago Network.
 Dr. Collens earned a B.S. in Human Communication Sciences at Northwestern University and both an M.B.A. and M.D. from the University of Illinois at Chicago.